devacto/ms/README.md

 JSON data is being pumped into Kafka using a data producer which I developed and can be found [here](https://github.com/devacto/udp-data-producer).

+Configuration for this data producer can be found [here](https://github.com/devacto/ms/blob/master/data-producer/config.properties).

 ### Clickstream Data in Kafka

 As shown in the screenshot below, Clickstream data enters Kafka in real-time.